GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 <script src="https://gist.github.com/GiuseppeMagazzu/483ee14c8df9a4aeb0b36d9fcf662249.js"></script>

 ## Example 7
-Finally, for our last example, let's see how `Pipeline` allows us to easily adopt an extremely common and fundamental framework (have a look at my post about nested cross-validation).
+Finally, for our last example, let's see how `Pipeline` allows us to easily adopt an extremely common and fundamental framework (have a look at my post about nested cross-validation 😉).
 First we use `Pipeline` (code inspired by [this](https://scikit-learn.org/stable/auto_examples/model_selection/plot_nested_cross_validation_iris.html) Scikit-learn's example).

 <script src="https://gist.github.com/GiuseppeMagazzu/703706762e3c397dcd939db8fe4292f8.js"></script>

 You ready to see how much code we saved by adopting `Pipeline`, to properly implement a nested cross-validation?
-Here's the code:
+Here it goes:

 <script src="https://gist.github.com/GiuseppeMagazzu/f47cd22bd4b557eae5774e488a971dcc.js"></script>

 # Conclusion
-I bet you now have realized the importance of adopting `Pipeline` when working on your machine learning projects.
-Please, remember that the all point of the post was not about how to use `Pipeline`, but about how it works in common every-day frameworks and why you should use it.
+I bet you now have realized the importance of adopting `Pipeline` when working on your machine learning projects 😎.
+Please, remember that the post was not about how to use `Pipeline`, but about how it works in common every day frameworks and why you should use it.
-Make your machine learning projects happy, validate them fairly!
+Make your machine learning projects happy, validate them properly!